 A biosimilar is a biological medicine that is highly similar to an already approved biological medicine.
 The biosimilars market is expected to triple in size to $15 billion by 2020, McKinsey predicts.
 By that alone, we see that these medicines can transform healthcare.
 A report by the Biosimilars Council (2018) predicts that biosimilars could save costs of up to $250 billion over the next decade.
 Can these products improve patient access for those depending on biologic treatments?
 What are the challenges and opportunities?
+This includes benefits of biosimilars:

 Biologics are biological molecules, sourced from living organisms, used to diagnose, treat and cure many chronic and disabling diseases.
 The typically large and complex biological molecules —including hormones and monoclonal antibodies— are manufactured from microorganisms, plant or animal cells using biotechnology.
 The natural variability within the host organism, results in variability between the various batches of the active biological molecule being produced.
 Usually, these variabilities are minimal and do not change the biological function.
 Today, biologics offer one of the most cutting-edge technology for clinical prognoses of many diseases.
 The therapeutic potential of these molecules ranges from diabetes to autoimmune diseases to cancers.
 A major drawback of biologics, despite their high demand, is the accompanying excessive cost -a major barrier for patients.
+Knowing the benefits of biosimilars is highly necessary.

 The Case for Biosimilars